 Can I get an exemption or waiver from the emissions testing requirement?

-How can I get a hardship or repair waiver?
+How can I get a repair waiver?

 What is a Repair Waiver?